herveleclerc/katacoda/challenge-linux/task_1.md

 <img align="right" src="../assets/azure-cli-stack-220x234.png" width="15%">

+First, you need to install the Azure CLI.

+The Azure command-line interface (Azure CLI) is a set of commands used to create and manage Azure resources.

+for more information, see [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-Use `az` with the parameter --version

-Steer output to a file named `az.txt`.
+Use `az` with the parameter --version and steer output to a file named `az.txt`.

+💡 Installation of the Azure CLI can take a few minutes.